sanky2501/Microsoft-Hackthon/README.md

 **Problem Statement**

-Smart Traffic Management System for Quick Commute and Carbon Reduction
+*Smart Traffic Management System for Quick Commute and Carbon Reduction*

-**IDEA:**
+Traffic congestion is rising in cities around the world.
+Contributing factors include expanding urban population, aging infrastructure, inefficient and uncoordinated traffic signal timing and a lack of real-time data.

+Advanced traffic management technologies such as adaptive traffic control and traffic analytics can improve safety and significantly decrease traffic congestion levels and greenhouse gas (GHG) emissions.

+Create a solution for smart cities with mature traffic management.

+**Idea**

 We are aiming to solve the traffic congestion problem by optimising the signal timer durations.
 This will be done by setting the timers proportional to their respective road traffic density.
 Do take a look at the Presentation Created by Us: CodeForTheFuture_TechnoPandits.pdf